CK-Digital55/Costco-Membership-Growth/README.md

 - lafayette_parish_population_2023.csv: This dataset contains population data for areas in Lafayette Parish for the year 2023.

-## Before proceeding, I'll check if the Excel files contain more sheets with data.
+4. ## Before proceeding, I'll check if the Excel files contain more sheets with data.
 I'll also skip the initial rows in the Excel files to see if they contain any relevant numerical data for analysis.

-## Function to read Excel sheets and skip initial rows to find data
+**Input Function to read Excel sheets and skip initial rows to find data**

-## Read Excel files and check for additional sheets containing data
+5. ## Read Excel files and check for additional sheets containing data

-## We have found some numerical data in the Excel files:
+ **We have found some numerical data in the Excel files:**

 - statistic_id952763_costco_-paid-membership-worldwide-2014-2022.xlsx: This file contains the number of paid Costco members worldwide from 2014 to 2019.
 The data starts from 42 million in 2014 and goes up to 53.9 million in 2019.